-Emotional Damage: Even if cognitive function isn't damaged long-term with grass, the emotional factor looms large.
-As a retired therapist I've dealt with many clients who smoked all through highschool and college - but then had to deal with certain emotional-development issues that seemed provoked by hiding in a cloud of cannabis smoke when they might have been 'out there' getting banged around as all teens doo emotionally.
+Emotional Damage: But ... even if cognitive function isn't damaged long-term with pot, the emotional factor looms large.
+As a retired therapist, I've dealt with many clients who smoked all through high school and college - but then had to deal with certain emotional-development issues that seemed to have been provoked by hiding in a cloud of cannabis smoke when they might have been 'out there' getting banged around and forced to grow emotionally through a difficult stage.

 No Judgment Please: Having stated that concern that I feel quite strongly, I want to emphasize that this is my opinion and not a proven fact.
 I know quite a few adults who smoked their way through their teen years who are flourishing emotionally as adults - there's no absolute rule here.
 But we all know that humans avoid pain, both physical and also emotional, when possible.